 How to split an itemized restaurant bill by who ordered what

-5 min read · Updated May 31, 2026
+By Mitch R, Tab Tender Team · 3 min read · Updated May 31, 2026

 “Let's just divide it by six” is fast, but it means the person who got a side salad and water pays the same as the person who had the steak, two cocktails, and dessert.
 Splitting an itemized bill by what each person ordered takes a few more minutes and is dramatically fairer.

-Why dividing evenly overcharges light eaters
+Why does dividing a bill evenly overcharge light eaters?

 On most group checks there's a wide spread between the biggest and smallest orders.
 An even split transfers money from the people who ordered modestly to the people who ordered the most — every single time.
 Over one dinner it's a few dollars; over a regular friend group it adds up and quietly breeds resentment.